score-json/json/TSF/trustable/statements/JLS-25.md

 normative: true
 ---

-Malicious code changes in nlohmann/json are mitigated by code reviews, adhering to the contribution guidelines specified by nlohmann/json.
+Malicious code changes in nlohmann/json are mitigated by code reviews, adhering to the contribution guidelines and security policy specified by nlohmann/json.